newenglandslalomseries/fancy-pants-ui/README.md

     through Nth) for each class.
-* The Sessions app reads racer, tandem partner, and class information from the Website Registration sheet to determine class to session mappings and assign bib numbers to racers.
-The race organizer then manually constructs the Registration sheet based on this information.
+* The Sessions app reads racer, tandem partner, and class information from the Website Registration sheet to determine class to session mappings, assigns bib numbers to racers, and gives racers their work assignments.
 * The Scoring app submits results to the Results Responses sheet for a single station and bib at a time.
 * The Results app reads the Unfiltered Results sheet and displays